Listen to the More Recipes About Music & Food Spotify Playlist

 I once ran a BBQ joint in a rock bar in Brooklyn.
 That’s where I really started this obsession with music & food names.
 When planning the menu, I went all-in on the rock theme puns and continued when adding new items and running specials.
 One of our regular sides was Dirty Rice.
 So when I asked my crew to come up with some specials, my sous chef tossed out “Dirty Rice Boy” – a po’boy made with our smoked turkey & dirty rice.
 Unfortunately, we never actually got around to making that special, but I kept the pun in my notebook.

-I ended up running a few other kitchens over the years – always thinking I’d finally make this sandwich – but for whatever reasons never did.
-So when I decided to start the More Recipes About Music & Food project, this was top on the list.
+I ended up running a few other kitchens over the years always thinking I’d finally make this sandwich, but for various reasons never did.
+So when I decided to start the Music & Food project, this was top on the list.
 I’ve swapped out the traditional Dirty Rice for a vegetarian version.
 The turkey gets swapped for roasted chicken breast or thigh.

 As the chicken will be roasting in the oven, you’ll not have the usual weaponized seasoning issues that can occur with blackened Cajun cooking.
 This chicken is also perfectly suited to the grill if you have that option.
-Use direct heat to crisp the skin then move to indirect heat to finish roasting.
+Use direct heat to crisp the thigh skin or sear the breast then move to indirect heat to finish roasting.

 You’ll end up with leftover rice and extra chicken (unless you make more than two sandwiches).
 I recommend chopping up the chicken, re-heating it with some rice, and wrapping in tortillas for some killer tacos or burritos.